jan-bogaerts/mark/src/generated/mdc_cond_compress.md

   - position: the width assigned to the left component
   - onPositionChanged: a callback function that updates the position value.
 It takes one parameter: the new position value (number)
 - The splitter includes a div component of 8 pixels width between the left and right components.
 When the user drags this bar, the onPositionChanged callback is triggered (if provided) with the new position value.

+# MarkdownCode > components > toolbar > format
+- The format-tab component is a wrapper that arranges its children in a row.
+- Child components of the format-tab component include:
+  - Style section
+  - Paragraph section
+  - Font section
+# MarkdownCode > components > toolbar > format > paragraph section
+- The paragraph-section component handles actions for applying markdown formatting to text.
+- Buttons in the component use icons instead of text.
+- Supported actions include:
+  - Indent: Increases the indent of the current line or selection.
+  - Unindent: Decreases the indent of the current line or selection.
+# MarkdownCode > components > toolbar > format > font section
+- The font-section component handles actions related to applying markdown formatting to text.
+- Buttons in the component use icons instead of text.
+- The state of the toggle buttons is updated whenever the text selection changes in the selection-service.
+- The component supports the following actions:
+  - Bold: A toggle button to enable or disable bold formatting on the selected text and display the current selection state.
+  - Italic: A toggle button to enable or disable italic formatting on the selected text and display the current selection state.
+  - Underline: A toggle button to enable or disable underline formatting on the selected text and display the current selection state.
+  - Strike-through: A toggle button to enable or disable strike-through formatting on the selected text and display the current selection state.
+# MarkdownCode > components > toolbar > format > style section
+- The style-section component handles actions related to applying markdown formatting to text.
+- Buttons in the component have icons as content, no text.
+- The component has a list of buttons that assign different formatting styles to the selected text in the selection-service when pressed.
+  - Only one button can be selected at a time, no option for no selection.
+  - All buttons are arranged in a single row.
+  - Available formatting styles: heading 1, heading 2, heading 3, heading 4, heading 5, heading 6, paragraph, quote, code, bullet list, numbered list.
+- The selection-service is monitored for changes in the selected text.
+When the selection changes, the toggle buttons update to reflect the style of the selected text.
+The selection-service provides a method to retrieve the style of the selected text.
+# MarkdownCode > components > toolbar > preferences > open-ai configuration dialog
+- The open-ai configuration dialog is a modal dialog used to edit the open-ai configuration settings.
+- The dialog has a title with a short description at the top.
+- It includes an input box for the user to enter their api-key, which will be used for api-calls with the open-ai platform.
+  - When the dialog opens, the current api-key value is retrieved from the gpt-service and displayed in the input box.
+- At the bottom of the dialog, there are two buttons:
+  - "Cancel" to close the dialog without saving the value.
+  - "OK" to close the dialog and save the new api-key value to the gpt-service.
+# MarkdownCode > components > toolbar > preferences > view section
+- The view-section component handles actions related to configuring the appearance of the application.
+- All buttons have icons as content, with no text.
+- It supports the following actions:
+  - Theme: A combobox where the user can choose between light or dark mode.
+This value is linked to the theme-service, which manages the currently selected theme.
+  - Font: A combobox for selecting the font of the markdown text.
+This value is also linked to the theme-service.
+  - Font size: A combobox for selecting the font size of the markdown text.
+This value is also linked to the theme-service.
+# MarkdownCode > components > body > editor
+- The editor component uses the monaco editor npm package to display markdown text.
+- The text for the editor is retrieved from the project service when it is loaded.
+- The theme (light or dark), font, and font-size are retrieved from the theme-service and applied to the editor.
+- The project service is monitored for changes to the text.
+- When the user changes the text in the editor, it is saved to the project service and the position-tracking service is updated.
+- When the user moves the cursor to another line, the editor asks the position-tracking service to update the currently selected line.
+- The monaco editor always occupies all available space.
+# MarkdownCode > components > toolbar > preferences > GPT section
+- GPT-section component handles GPT service configuration actions.
+- Buttons in the component have icon content, no text.
+- GPT-section component tracks the open state of the 'open-ai configuration dialog'.
+- Supported actions:
+  - Key: Opens the 'open-ai configuration dialog'.
+    - Icon: Key.
+  - Model: ModelComboBox component (Select in antd) allows user to select default model for open-ai requests.
+    - Available models for the combobox are fetched from gpt-service.
+    - Initial value for the combobox is retrieved from gpt-service.
+    - When value is changed, it is saved to gpt-service.